parakeet-nest/parakeet/LAST_RELEASE.md

 - `history.KeepLastNOfSession(sessionId string, n int) error`: keeps the last n messages of the session in the Messages list (and remove the oldest).
 - `history.GetLastNMessages(n int) ([]llm.Message, error)`: returns the last n messages in the Messages list.
 - `llm.SetOfMessages(messages ...interface{}) []Message`: SetOfMessages creates or extends a "conversation" with provided messages
+- Added support for structured output to the Docker Model Runner Chat API
+- Added support for structured output to the OpenAI Chat API
+- Added Squawk DSL

 Changes:
 - `history.SaveMessageWithSession(sessionId, messageId string, message llm.Message)`